AutoViML/deep_autoviml/README.md

 - `project_name`: must be a string.
 Name of the folder where we will save your keras saved model and logs for tensorboard
 - `model_options`: must be a dictionary.
 For example: {'max_trials':5} sets the number of trials to run Storm-Tuner to search for the best hyper parameters for your keras model.
 - `keras_options`: must be a dictionary.
 You can use it for changing any keras model option you want such as "epochs", "kernel_initializer", "activation", "loss", "metrics", etc.
+- `model_use_case`: must be a string.
+You can use it for telling deep_autoviml what kind of model you want used such as "image", "time series", "seq2seq", etc. This is a constantly expanding list and you should watch this space for more model announcements.
 - `save_model_flag`: must be True or False.
 The model will be saved in keras model format.
-- `use_my_model`: "bring your own model" (BYOM) that you have defined previously.
+- `use_my_model`: This is where "bring your own model" (BYOM) option comes into play.
 This BYOM model must be a keras Sequential model with NO input layers and output layers!
-We will add those layers automatically.
-Just specify your hidden layers (Dense, Conv1D, Conv2D, etc.), add dropouts or activations, whatever.
-The default for this argument is "" (empty string) which means we will build your model.
+You can define it and send it as input here.
+We will add input and preprocessing layers to it automatically.
+Your custom defined model must contain only hidden layers (Dense, Conv1D, Conv2D, etc.), and dropouts, activations, etc. The default for this argument is "" (empty string) which means we will build your model.
+If you provide your custom model object here, we will use it instead.
 - `verbose`: must be 0, 1 or 2.
 Can also be True or False.
 You can see more and more outputs as you increase the verbose level.
 If you want to see a chart of your model, use verbose = 2.
 But you must have graphviz and pydot installed in your machine to see the model plot.

 ![how_deep](deep_3.jpg)